mboljen/ffmpeg-tools/audioshift/README.md

 # ffmpeg-audioshift

-Delay the audio or the video track of one or several video files.
+Offset the audio track of one or several video files.

 A recent version of `ffmpeg` is required.